scala/docs.scala-lang/_overviews/scala3-book/string-interpolation.md

 ## Introduction

-String interpolation provides a very readable way to use variables inside strings.
+String interpolation provides a way to use variables inside strings.
 For instance:

 {% tabs example-1 %}